droidbeauty/elovaire-music/README.md

 ## Support

-Elovaire is a personal project.
-Support is completely optional, but always appreciated.
+Elovaire is a personal project made in genuine pursuit of a great looking alternative to music streaming apps.
+Support is completely optional, but always appreciated

 <p align="center">
   <a href="https://ko-fi.com/droidbeauty">